Interpreting map-based $E$/$B$ spectral properties of CMB foregrounds: Verification of predictions and interpretability of the fields

-In this toy model, the total polarization $\underline{P}$ is globally less spectrally complex than its $E$ and $B$ projections: $\beta_P$ and $\gamma_P$ show large regions that are nearly uniform or close to zero, whereas $\beta_{P_E}$, $\beta_{P_B}$ and especially $\gamma_{P_E}$ and $\gamma_{P_B}$ display more small-scale structure, particularly along the galactic band and in overlap regions of multiple components.
-This is consistent with the idea that the \textit{E}/\textit{B} projections, being non-fully-local, effectively superpose contributions with different spectral behaviours (Sec.~\ref{sec:superposition}), thereby enhancing higher-order moments.
-However, the toy model also shows that this trend is not universal: in patches dominated by a single curved component (\textit{e.g.}, inside the bright parts of the loops or circular sources), the spectral gradients and curvatures of $\underline{P}$, $\underline{P}_E$ and $\underline{P}_B$ can be comparable.
+{For this particular toy model, the total polarization field $\underline{P}$ is globally somewhat simpler than its spin-preserving $E$- and $B$-family projections.
+The maps of $\beta_P$, $\gamma_P$, $\psi'_P$ and $\psi''_P$ contain large regions that are nearly uniform or close to zero, whereas their $\underline{P}_E$ and $\underline{P}_B$ equivalents display more small-scale structure, in particular along the Galactic band and in regions where several components overlap.
+This behaviour is expected from the non-locality of the $E/B$ projection: as discussed in Sec.~\ref{sec:spatial_beta}, the projected fields effectively combine emission from neighbouring regions with different spectral behaviours, thereby generating additional effective moments even when the original field is locally simpler.}

-A more robust conclusion emerges for the scalar field $\underline{S}$.
-Its maps of $\beta_S$ and $\gamma_S$ (bottom row of Fig.~\ref{fig:all_fields_logtaylor_TM}) exhibit strong variations and ring-like structures around essentially all components, and the corresponding angle derivatives are rarely close to zero.
-Intuitively, $\underline{S}$ mixes amplitude and angle into a single scalar quantity, so any change in either with frequency increases its effective complexity.
-In this toy model $\underline{S}$ is systematically more complex, both in gradient and curvature, than the underlying spin-2 fields $\underline{P}$, $\underline{P}_E$ and $\underline{P}_B$.
-This empirical observation strengthens the conceptual arguments of Sec.~\ref{sec:EBseparating}: from the point of view of spectral modelling and physical interpretation, $\underline{P}_E$ and $\underline{P}_B$ provide a more natural and transparent description than the scalar combination $\underline{S}$.
+{The more important lesson, however, is that this ordering is not universal.
+The toy model deliberately contains regions where an $\textit{E}$-dominated emitter and a $\textit{B}$-dominated emitter overlap on the sky while having different spectral indices.
+At the crossings of the $\textit{E}$ and $\textit{B}$ loops, the full field $\underline{P}$ is more spectrally complex than either $\underline{P}_E$ or $\underline{P}_B$ taken separately.
+This is precisely the coexistence effect described in Sec.~\ref{sec:coexistence_EB}: when components with different SEDs also have different parity content, combining them into $\underline{P}$ mixes their spectra, whereas the separated fields partially disentangle them.
+In these regions, $\underline{P}_E$ and $\underline{P}_B$ are visibly simpler than $\underline{P}$ in terms of $\gamma$, $\psi'$, and $\psi''$.

+This effect is central to the motivation of the paper.
+It shows that analysing spectral behaviour in $\underline{P}_E$ and $\underline{P}_B$ is not merely a formal exercise: in physically plausible situations, the parity-separated spin-2 fields can be the more economical variables to model.
+The CMB-oriented tests of Sec.~\ref{sec:applications_cmb} are designed to exploit exactly this possibility.}